itmo-infocom/UNIX-Linux-online-course/texts/under_the_hood/09_special_permission_bits.md

-As we recall, we have the passwd utility that any user can call to change the password.
+As we recall, we have the `passwd` utility that any user can call to change the password.
 But on the other hand, we did not have permissions not only to write to the file in which the password hashes are `/etc/shadow`, but also to read.
 How can a simple user change his password?

 And on UNIX-like systems, there is a special trick for this.
 Let's take a look at the permissions of the `passwd` utility:
 ```
 $ ls -l /bin/passwd
 -rwsr-xr-x 1 root root 68208 May 28 09:37 /bin/passwd
 ```
 At the place of execution permissions for the owner, we see the letter 's' instead of 'x'.
 Actually it is just a special kind of executable permission that can be set for owner and group.
-But when we run such files, our initial UID or GID is changed to the UID or GID of the file.
+But when we run such files, our initial UID or GID is changed to the ID of the file.
 The process will start with a new effective UID or GID equal to the file parameter.

 And if we run the `passwd` command, we become the` root` user while this program is running.
 In this state, we can read and write to `/etc/shadow`.
-We can set or disable suid and sgid in symbolic mode using the 's' character.
+We can set or unset suid and sgid in symbolic mode using the 's' character.
 In the [binary mode](under_the_hood/octal_mode.md) of the file, it looks like this:
 ```
 $ stat -c "%a %A %n" /bin/passwd
 4755 -rwsr-xr-x /bin/passwd